ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

     ```
     {: codeblock}

-This completes your Terraform upgrade.
+This completes your Terraform on {{site.data.keyword.cloud_notm}} upgrade.

 ## Version control
 {: #versions}

 The versions that are associated with the resources and data sources are:

-- IBM Cloud Provider plug-in for Terraform.
+- IBM Cloud Provider plug-in for Terraform on {{site.data.keyword.cloud_notm}}.
 For more information, see [provider version releases](https://github.com/IBM-Cloud/terraform-provider-ibm/releases){: external}.
-- Terraform.
+- Terraform on {{site.data.keyword.cloud_notm}}.
 For more information, see [Terraform version](https://releases.hashicorp.com/terraform/){: external}.

-With the release of Terraform version 0.12, the syntax for configuration files changed.
-If you want to run your infrastructure code by using Terraform version 0.12, you must first [update your configuration files](#tf-0.1x-migration) to apply the new syntax.
+With the release of Terraform on {{site.data.keyword.cloud_notm}} version 0.12, the syntax for configuration files changed.
+If you want to run your infrastructure code by using Terraform on {{site.data.keyword.cloud_notm}} version 0.12, you must first [update your configuration files](#tf-0.1x-migration) to apply the new syntax.
 {: important}